 - Confidence was very low.

-With deflation, interest rates may be insufficient, because falling prices can make real interest rates quite high.
-Therefore zero interest rates may not get an economy out of recession.
+- With deflation, low-interest rates may be insufficient, because falling prices can still make real interest rates quite high.
+Therefore, in times of deflation, zero interest rates may not get an economy out of recession.

-In addition to cuts in interest rates it may be necessary to pursue quantitative easing and expansionary fiscal policy.
+In addition to cuts in interest rates, another tool of monetary policy is to pursue quantitative easing.

-However, if fiscal policy occurs in a recession it will be offsetting a rise in private sector saving.
-In many instances, government borrowing can increase in recessions without increasing bond yields.
+However, in many instances, government borrowing can increase in recessions without increasing bond yields.
 But, it is a balancing act, if borrowing increases too much, markets may fear borrowing is out of control. (see: European fiscal crisis)